stephenreid321/lumen/README.md

 ### 6. Configuration

 Visit www.yourdomain.org for the first time.
 (You should be automatically logged in as an administrator.
 If not, sign in with the email address 'admin@example.com' and the password 'lumen'.)
 Change the admin name, email address and password.
-Click 'Lumen configuration' and complete the configuration.
+Click 'Lumen configuration' in the footer and complete the configuration.
 You're done!

 ## Switching mail servers

 If you switch your mail server, you'll need to re-setup the group mail accounts on the new server.
-Fire up a console (`heroku run bash; padrino c`) and run:
+Fire up a console (`heroku run padrino c`) and run:
 ```
 Group.all.each { |g| g.setup_mail_accounts_and_forwarder }
 ConversationPost.all.each { |c| c.update_attribute(:imap_uid, nil) }